‘Bold And The Beautiful’ Recap For Thursday, April 9: Ridge & Shauna Admit They Have Feelings For Each Other

 — Bold & The Beautiful (@BandB_CBS) April 9, 2020

 The soap opera also featured Katie Logan (Heather Tom) at Forrester Creations.
 Donna Logan (Jennifer Gareis) entered the room and accused her sister of wallowing and obsessing over the kissing video.
 Katie reminded her that this was not the first time that Bill and Brooke had betrayed her.
-She didn’t understand how they could do this to Will Spencer (Finnegan George) after everything that they had been through.
+She didn’t understand how they could do this to Will Spencer (Finnegan George) after everything they had been through.
 Donna wanted Katie to forgive Brooke and Bill.
-Katie said that this time Brooke and Bill may have pushed her too far.
+But Katie said that this time, Brooke and Bill may have pushed her too far.